-Pi – Applied Artificial Intelligence for diagnosing prostate cancer from MRI
+Pi ™ – Applied Artificial Intelligence for diagnosing prostate cancer from MRI

-Pi is an AI and machine learning based software system that detects and reports the presence of prostate cancer lesions from MR scans (MRI).
+Pi, Prostate Intelligence, is an AI and machine learning based software system designed to help radiologists detect and report the presence of prostate cancer lesions from MR scans (MRI).

 Pi is intended to augment a radiologist’s interpretation of prostate MRI in three ways